 Opening and closing meetings were held with the Auditor and Project personnel.
-The attendance sheet can be found in Appendix F.

 During the opening meeting the objectives and scope of the Independent Audit, the resources required and methodology to be applied were discussed.
 At the closing meeting, preliminary findings were presented, preliminary recommendations (as appropriate) were made, and any post-audit actions were confirmed.